mingfeisun/COMP64803-Responsible-Reproducible-AI/cohort-2024/guoruiquan/readme.md

 For custom arguments, add them after recognized arguments using `--arg-name value`.

 #### Running in Docker
+**Make sure `nvidia-docker` is installed** (required to use GPUs with Docker).
+Install it by following the official NVIDIA documentation: [NVIDIA Docker Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 To build and run in a Docker container: